cpe200-158-sec2/week-1/Lab/Lab1-1/Readme.md

 ## Questions
 1. How this code can sort number from smaller to larger

-Answer: I don't know.
+Answer: Help me!!

 2. What if two numbers equal, what will happen?

-Answer: I don't know.
+Answer:

 3. How many times at line 24 will be executed (as a function of the size of input)

-Answer: I don't know.
+Answer:

 4. Why we need flag variable ?